 The event types of the event include all superclasses and interfaces of the runtime class of the event object.
 An event type may not contain a type variable.

 The event qualifiers act as topic selectors, allowing the consumer to narrow the set of events it observes.
-An event qualfier may be an instance of any qualifier type.
+An event qualifier may be an instance of any qualifier type.

-An observer method allows the application to receive and respond to event notifications.
-It acts as event consumer, observing events of a specific type, with a specific set of qualifiers.
+An observer method allows the application to receive and respond synchronously to event notifications.
+And an async observer method allows the application to receive and respond asynchronously to event notifications. they both act as event consumers, observing events of a specific type, with a specific set of qualifiers.
 Any Java type may be observed by an observer method.

 An observer method will be notified of an event if:

-If the observer method is a transactional observer method and there is a JTA transaction in progress when the event is fired, the observer method is notified during the appropriate transaction completion phase.
+If a synchronous observer method is a transactional observer method and there is a JTA transaction in progress when the event is fired, the observer method is notified during the appropriate transaction completion phase.
 Otherwise, the observer is notified when the event is fired.

 Observer methods may throw exceptions: